 An important cross section of India’s fiscal resources is oriented towards uplifting the farmers.
 There are some cases, however, where the policies backfire.

 With fertilizer subsidies, electricity and minimum support price, farmers grow paddy, which is a water intensive crop.
 They may do so even if their land is not best suited for growing the crop.
 This happens in places like Punjab.
 This results in a wider spread of crop burning and aggravates climate change.
 A frequent assessment of the impact of agricultural policies would help in this regard.

 Climate change calls for balancing priorities in between the present and the future.
 Attempts to merely maximize GDP do not address the potential of prosperity for the future in entirety.

 China has defined 2030 as its peak emission year, following which it will start reducing total emissions.
 As India defines the same, it will help meet climate change goals.

 Bicycles are common on Indian roads.
-With the increasing buying power, cars are going to be more common but they will increase Indians’ carbon footprint as well.
+With the increasing buying power, cars are going to be more common but they will increase Indians carbon footprint as well.

 Hence India must introduce electric vehicles and make them more accessible.
 Similarly making public transport more sustainable will help.

 While India does its part to counter climate change, international co-operation is what will help restrict climate change.
 It’s a promise to a better future for the coming generations.